 I'm a quiet high impact activist.
-Largely via event production work, I've lifted up and helped to move forward the fields of integrative medicine, regenerative urban development, permaculture, pilgrimage, keeping kids in nature, the arts (especially local musicians, poets and visual artists), new economics and indigenous language revitalization.
+Largely via event production and project work, I've lifted up and helped to move forward the fields of integrative medicine, regenerative urban development, permaculture, pilgrimage, keeping kids in nature, the arts (especially local musicians, poets and visual artists), new economics and indigenous language revitalization.
 I'm also an intuitive and poet who does personal coaching for progressive and aspiring politicians and others in public leadership roles.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -